Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 Lead Apron Protection Levels

-IndoSurgicals supplies radiation protection aprons mainly in two protection levels:
+IndoSurgicals supplies radiation protection aprons mainly in two protection levels: 0.35 mmPb and 0.50 mmPb.

-Protection Level Typical Use
+Higher Protection Use

-A 0.35 mmPb apron is generally lighter, while a 0.50 mmPb apron provides higher protection and is commonly selected for higher exposure environments.
+Easy understanding: A 0.35 mmPb apron is generally lighter, while a 0.50 mmPb apron provides higher protection and is commonly selected for higher exposure environments.

 Frontal vs Full Protection Lead Aprons